Maus66/Maus66/README.md

 - 👀 I’m interested in the world
 - 🌱 I’m currently learning world
 - 💞️ I’m looking to collaborate onn
-- 📫 How to reach me who
+- 📫 How to reach me
 - 😄
 - ⚡ Fun fact: Like crypto